A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Day 10 - Walk to Phaplu, fly out, Kathmandu Delights

-Early start and a 45 minute walk to Phaplu airport, where we board our flight back to Kathmandu and an afternoon flurry of (Christmas) shopping, washing, talking... and enjoying our complimentary one hour trekkers massage!
+Early start, walk down to river and tuk tuk to Phaplu airport, where we board our flight back to Kathmandu and an afternoon flurry of (Christmas) shopping, washing, talking... and enjoying our complimentary one hour trekkers massage!

 We will have a group Retreat Debrief, a sharing of what we have learnt and insights and plans for the future.